nicholaskim6/personal-website/app/data/about.md

 ### Intro
-I'm currently a third year student at Princeton in the Operations Research and Financial Engineering (applied math/stat) program pursuing minors in CS, statistics/ML, and philosophy.
+I'm currently a rising senior at Princeton in the Operations Research and Financial Engineering (applied math/stat) program pursuing minors in CS, statistics/ML, and philosophy.
 I enjoy spending my free time on music, philosophy, history, gaming, and taking long walks.
 <br>